jgareri/JosephGareri/README.md

 ## Skills

 Proficient in Visual Studio and C++.
-However, my projects are in JavaScript and C# because I am self-learning in those languages.
+However, my projects are in JavaScript because I am self-learning in that language.
 My C++ projects can be found in the Data Structures folder.

 ## Coursework